MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 > [!NOTE]
 > This article is for the current general availability version of the Azure Information Protection scanner.
 >
-> If you are looking for deployment instructions for the current preview of the scanner, see [Deploying the preview version of the Azure Information Protection scanner to automatically classify and protect files](deploy-aip-scanner-preview.md).
+> If you are looking for deployment instructions for the current preview of the scanner, which includes configuration from the Azure portal, see [Deploying the preview version of the Azure Information Protection scanner to automatically classify and protect files](deploy-aip-scanner-preview.md).

 Use this information to learn about the Azure Information Protection scanner, and then how to successfully install, configure, and run it.
 This scanner runs as a service on Windows Server and lets you discover, classify, and protect files on the following data stores: